 The College has considerable reliance on continued government funding through the further education sector funding bodies.
-In 2018/19, 87% of the College's revenue was ultimately publicly funded and this level of requirement is expected to continue.
-Funding rates for 16-18 learners have fallen every year since 2010 in real terms whilst costs have inevitably risen.
-In addition, the Apprenticeship funding reforms (as implemented in May 2017) have proven to have a negative impact upon employer uptake of new apprentices nationally.
-T-Level qualifications, still in the initial implementation phase, may also have an impact upon Government funding.
-There can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms, hence, the College recognises this as high risk on its risk register.
-Risks are mitigated through careful financial planning and management of resources.
+In 2019/20, 89% of the College's revenue was ultimately publicly funded and this level of funding is expected to continue.
+Funding rates for 16-18 learners were increased in 2020/21 (the first increase in real terms for ten years).
+There can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels, especially in the economic aftermath of COVID-19.
+The College continues to mitigate this risk through careful financial planning and management of resources.